Robert Morey (pastor): Claims against atheists

 Jon Nelson also has criticized Morey for incorrect quotes.
 Nelson notes that in Morey's The New Atheism (1986) he quoted Nicholas Capaldi's book The Art of Deception as an example of atheist deception, but the "problem is that Capaldi never says this (or anything like it) on this or on any other page.
 Morey has numerous other false quotes attributed to Capaldi, such as: 'Refuse to be convinced.
 Even if you feel that he has a good argument and that your case is weaker, refuse to be convinced of your opponent's case'.
 Nowhere does Capaldi advocate, as Morey accuses him of doing, that atheists should 'use any invalid or deceptive argument as long as it helps him (to) win his case.'"
 Nelson goes on to say that, "However, Morey has an 'out'.
 There are no actual quotation marks on these alleged quotes."

-Morey gained the attention of debate coordinator Brian Boothe, who organized a debate between Morey and Erik Wielenberg of DePauw University on The Infidel Guy Radio Show program.
-The debate addressed whether or not atheism was a more sustainable position than theism.

 Death

 Morey died on January 5, 2019.
-A cause of death was not specified.